Wapenamanda District

-Wapenamanda, considered one of the province's food baskets is punctuated by a uncompromising landscape that has a fair share of plateaus, valleys, gorges and ravines.
-The lower Lai basin where famed politicians and orators Sandy Talita and Miki Kaeok hail from is littered with ravines and gorges crafted out of a fertile valley by the Lai river's many centuries of uninterrupted journey towards the Sepik river.
+Wapenamanda is considered one of the province's food baskets.
+The landscape includes plateaus, valleys, gorges and ravines.
+The lower Lai basin is a fertile valley towards the Sepik river.
 To the south of those gorges lie the Minamb valley.
-On the roof is Tsak LLG and going towards Wabag on the wings of the highlands highway is middle lai.

 Wapenamanda is divided into two Local Level Governments – Wapenamanda Rural and Tsak LLG.
 Tsak is more populous.
-The road network is being slowly improved by the current MP, Rimbink Pato.
+The road network is being slowly improved.
 Power is slowly being connected, starting with Tsak.
 The road to Tsak has been sealed.
-Lowerlai, with a population of about 11,000 people, has not benefited from the power projects, due to politics and the people of Lower Lai's lack of support for the current MP.
+Lowerlai, with a population of about 11,000 people, has not benefited from the power projects.
 The road network into lower is also attended to on a piecemeal basis.
 Digicel mobile communication towers cover 60% of the district.
 Constituents who reside in lower-lying areas suffer from low bandwidth and network connectivity problems.

 Wapenamanda has one hospital, the Mambisanda Immanuel Hospital run by the Good News Lutheran Church.
-Despite clashes for the head bishop position between current bishop David Piso and Bishop Wais and now Bishop Aine, the hospital enjoys less interference in its operations.
 Law and order is maintained by and self-balancing local leadership structure.
-However, flare-ups do occur, but peace is generally achieved with compensation and compromise.